Discovering and Explaining the Representation Bottleneck of DNNs: Representation bottleneck

-\textbf{Effects of the two losses.} We find that the loss $L^-$ can successfully penalize interactions of $[0,r_2n]$-th orders. $L^+$ can encourage interactions of the $[r_1n,r_2n]$-th orders, instead of encouraging interactions of the $[0,r_2n]$-th orders.
-Specifically, we conducted the following experiments.
-We trained AlexNet networks on the Tiny-ImageNet dataset to encourage interactions of specific orders without penalizing any interactions by setting $\lambda_1 = 1, \lambda_2 = 0$.
-In experiments, we set $[r_1 = 0.2, r_2 = 0.5]$, $[r_1 = 0.3, r_2 = 0.7]$, and $[r_1 = 0.6, r_2 = 0.9]$ in the $L^+$ loss to learn three AlexNet models, respectively.
+\textbf{Effects of the two losses.} In experiments, we found that the loss $L^-(r_1,r_2)$ usually could successfully penalize interactions of the $[r_1n,r_2n]$-th orders and $L^+(r_1,r_2)$ could encourage interactions of the $[r_1n,r_2n]$-th orders, instead of penalizing/encouraging interactions of the $[0,r_2n]$-th orders.
+Specifically, we conducted experiments as follows.
+We trained AlexNet on the Tiny-ImageNet dataset to encourage interactions of specific orders without penalizing any interactions by setting $\lambda_1 = 1, \lambda_2 = 0$.
+Besides, we set $[r_1 = 0.2, r_2 = 0.5]$, $[r_1 = 0.3, r_2 = 0.7]$, and $[r_1 = 0.6, r_2 = 0.9]$ in the $L^+(r_1,r_2)$ loss to learn three AlexNet models, respectively.
 We also trained AlexNet models to penalize interactions of specific orders by setting $\lambda_1 = 0, \lambda_2 = 1$.
-Two DNNs were trained by setting $[r_1 = 0, r_2 = 0.2]$ and $[r_1 = 0, r_2 = 0.5]$ in the $L^-$ loss, respectively.
+Two DNNs were trained by setting $[r_1 = 0, r_2 = 0.2]$ and $[r_1 = 0, r_2 = 0.5]$ in the $L^-(r_1,r_2)$ loss, respectively.
 Figure \ref{fig:control_interactions}(b) shows the interaction strength $J^{(m)}$ of these DNNs.
 When we encouraged the DNN to encode interactions of the $[r_1n,r_2n]$-th orders, the interaction strength $J^{(m)}$ of the $[r_1n,r_2n]$-th orders significantly increased, compared to the normally trained DNNs.
-Figure \ref{fig:control_interactions}(b) also shows that the loss $L^-$ could successfully remove interactions of the $[0,r_2n]$-th orders.
+Figure \ref{fig:control_interactions}(b) also shows that the loss $L^-(r_1,r_2)$ could successfully remove interactions of the $[r_1n,r_2n]$-th orders.